-Providence Water serves Providence, North Providence, Cranston, and Johnston.
+Providence Water serves Providence, North Providence, Cranston, Johnston, and East Smithfield.

 How many wholesalers Providence Water supplies?

-Providence Water provides water to (9) wholesalers - Greenville Water, the City of East Providence, East Smithfield Water, Town of Smithfield, Lincoln Water, Kent County Water, Bristol Water, City of Warwick, and Town of Johnston.
+Providence Water provides water to (8) wholesalers - Greenville Water, the City of East Providence, Town of Smithfield, Lincoln Water, Kent County Water, Bristol Water, City of Warwick, and Town of Johnston.

 What size water meters Providence Water installs?

 Providence Water installs 5/8", 3/4", 1", 1.5", 2", 3", 4", 6", 8", 10", and 12" meters.